franleplant/SOM.c/README.md

 ## Make tasks

 - `make`: compile and run the program
+- `make test`: run tests!
 - `make debug`: compile without optimization and open gdb debugger
 - `make verbose`: compile normally and run it with Valgrind to see more verbose error output
 - `make clean`: removes compiled files and clear the screen

+## Writting test

+1. Visit `random/test.c` and create an analog file for the functionality that you want to test.
+2. Visit `test.conf.c` and add the proper header file of the new functionality being tested and add the SUITE to the suite list and as an `extern` variable.
+3. Visit `Makefile` and add to the `TEST_OBJECTS` variable the file containing the tests and the SUITE.
+4. Run `make test` and be happy!

 ## Timing